 Here, many ways of inviting the opponent in (sasoi) are available.
 For example, from the position of kamae, invite the opponent without moving either foot, slowly shifting one’s weight forward and backward between the width of the back foot and forward foot.
 The head moves slowly forward and returns.
-Then if one advances the men slightly faster and slightly more, the opponent is invited and comes in strike men.
-The feeling at the time of invitation is, as expected, like giving the men.
+Then if one advances the men (head with the body) slightly faster and slightly more, the opponent is invited and comes in to strike men.
+The feeling at the time of the invitation is, as expected, like giving the men.

 As the opponent comes in to strike men, counter at the instant the men would be contacted.
 At the instant the opponent thinks he or she has the men, respond with a kaeshi-do.

 Now then, on to how to strike do.
 It is similar to the 7th kata in kendo kata.
 Advance the right foot slightly towards the right and, at the same time, raise the hands to receive the opponent’s shinai.
 At the instant it is received, send the left foot diagonally towards the right and strike do.
 To come out, escape using ayumi-ashi, immediately turn around and adopt zanshin.
 At the instant of hitting do, please have sufficient composure and calmness to check to see where your shinai strikes the opponent.